ADVOCACY IN CONTEMPORARY DISABILITY PRACTICE

 Scheduled Online ClassWeek: 30 - 42

-One 3.00 h scheduled online class every three weeks on any day including weekend during the day from week 30 to week 42 and delivered via online.
+One 3.00 hours scheduled online class every three weeks on any day including weekend during the day from week 30 to week 42 and delivered via online.

 Unscheduled Online ClassWeek: 30 - 42

-One 11.00 h unscheduled online class per week on any day including weekend during the day from week 30 to week 42 and delivered via online.
+One 11.00 hours unscheduled online class per week on any day including weekend during the day from week 30 to week 42 and delivered via online.

 Comparative Report (2,000-word equivalent)Students to compare and contrast the individual and systemic challenges to exercising choice and control over their own lives experienced by people with disabilities with and without cognitive disabilities.